Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Concluding Remarks

-Our study has been motivated by the evaluation of the direct and unrealized spillover effects of a new light rail line built in Florence, Italy, on the retail environment of the street where it was built, and the spillover of the light rail on a number of streets close by.
-Although we focus on the Florence case study, similar interventions are often planned also in other cities.
-Evaluating their direct and spillover effects may provide precious insight to these policy makers.

-Our approach is very original also with respect to the field literature, where causal studies are still scarce and scholars usually conduct their analyses by aggregating all streets within a given radius (usually half mile) from the new infrastructure.
-From such picture, we learn that the light rail has induced some retail revitalization limited to the street hosting stations, while it has eventually emphasized the marginality of other retail locations in the same neighborhood.
+Our study has been motivated by the evaluation of the direct effects of a new light rail line built in Florence, Italy, on the retail environment of the street where it was built, and of the spillover effects of the light rail on a number of streets close by.
+Although we focus on the Florence case study, similar interventions are often planned in other cities, too.
+Evaluating their direct and spillover effects may provide precious insights to policymakers, helping them to understand what transformations in the urban landscape are being brought about by creating new transit infrastructure.
+Our approach is very original also with respect to the field literature, where causal studies are still scarce and scholars usually conduct their analyses by aggregating all streets within a given radius (usually half a mile) from the new infrastructure.
+From such a picture, we learn that the light rail has encouraged the emergence of divergent patterns of commercial specialization between the street hosting the stations with the crowds of passers-by, and the streets a little further away from the new light rail.

-There are several valuable topics for future research that are ongoing.
-Extensions to causal studies with general forms of interference are important.
-The assumption of partial interference is plausible in our application study, as it is in many other causal studies \cite[e.g.,][]{Papadogeorgou:2018, Huber:2019, Forastiere:2021}.
-Nevertheless, we are aware that some studies might require a more general structure of interference \cite[e.g.,][]{Forastiere:2018a, Forastiere:2018b}.
-Also, the generalization of the estimation methods recently proposed by \cite{Doudchenko:2017} and \cite{Athey:2018} to causal panel data studies with interference is also at the top of our research agenda.
+Our results rely on the assumption of partial interference, which is plausible in our application study, as it is in many other causal studies \cite[e.g.,][]{Papadogeorgou:2018, Huber:2021, Forastiere:2021}.
+Nevertheless, we are aware that some studies might require a more general structure of interference \cite[e.g.,][]{Forastiere:2018, Forastiere:2021}.
+Therefore a valuable topic for future research is the extensions of SCM methods to causal studies with general forms of interference.

 { \textbf{References}}